-Section 8.03 Employees.
 The Corporation may also indemnify an employee or agent (other than a Director or officer) on the same basis on which it shall indemnify a Director or officer under Section 8.01 of this Article VIII, such indemnification to be made in a particular instance as approved by the Board or provided by agreement approved by the Board.
-The Corporation may advance to an employee or agent (other than a Director or officer) expenses of a proceeding in respect of which it may provide indemnity on the same basis on which it shall advance expenses to a Director or officer under Section 8.02 of this Article VIII, such indemnification to be made in a particular instance as approved by the Board.
+The Corporation may advance to an employee or agent (other than a Director or officer) expenses of a proceeding in respect of which it may provide indemnity on the same basis on which it shall advance expenses to a Director or officer under Section 8.02 of this Article VIII, such advancement to be made in a particular instance as approved by the Board or provided by an agreement approved by the Board.

+8.4 Insurance Policy.

-Section 8.04 Insurance Policy.
-The Corporation shall have the power to purchase and maintain insurance (i) to indemnify itself for any obligation which it incurs as a result of its indemnification under the provisions of this Article VIII, or to indemnify any person in instances in which the person may be indemnified pursuant to the provisions of this Article VIII or, (ii) to the fullest extent such insurance is permitted by the laws of the State of New York, in instances in which the person may not otherwise be indemnified pursuant to the provisions of this Article VIII or, (ii) to the fullest extent such insurance is permitted by the laws of the State of New York, in instances in which the person may not otherwise be indemnified pursuant to the provisions of this Article VIII.57
+The Corporation shall have the power to purchase and maintain insurance (i) to indemnify itself for any obligation which it incurs as a result of its indemnification under the provisions of this Article VIII, or to indemnify any person in instances in which the person may be indemnified pursuant to the provisions of this Article VIII or, (ii) to the fullest extent such insurance is permitted by the laws of the State of New York, in instances in which the person may not otherwise be indemnified pursuant to the provisions of this Article VIII.

-ARTICLE IX
+IX.
 CORPORATE SEAL

 The Corporation need not have a corporate seal.
-If the Corporation desires to have a corporate seal, such seal shall be in such form as the Board shall prescribe.58
+If the Corporation desires to have a corporate seal, such seal shall be in such form as the Board shall prescribe.

-ARTICLE X

-FISCAL YEAR
+X. FISCAL YEAR